segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

   </tr>
 </table>

 Segment sends the Ecommerce event data to Adobe just as it would send a standard Track event.
 These Ecommerce events are automatically mapped and sent to Adobe Analytics along with product description data.
 If you implement Segment events using the Ecommerce spec and naming conventions, you do **NOT** need to create a mapping in your Segment Adobe destination settings.
 You only need to map **event names** if you want to set them as the value of an `eVar`.
-To learn more about configuring `eVars` see [How to set up using your destination settings.](#conversion-variables---eVars)
+To learn more about configuring `eVars` see [the section below on configuring conversion variables in your destination settings.](#conversion-variables---evars)

 Ecommerce properties such as `orderId` and `products` are also sent automatically.
 However, if you use other custom properties and want to send them to Adobe's `eVar`, `prop`, `hVar`, or `lVar` variables, you *do* need to map them as properties in your Segment Adobe Analytics destination settings.